LihaoWang/internetfamous/README.md

 She walked by my side.
 I know her smell.
 Even when I close my eyes, I can recognize her.
 Oh, she is looking at me.
 Does she know who am I?
 Maybe she read the comment I posted on Instagram yesterday.
 She smiled at me!
 My world is melting in her smile.
 She’s so beautiful.
 My life is completed by her smile.
 I will never forget this day, the day she smiled at me.

 ## Week 12 reading response
+I personally have been a big fan of a Chinese idol group.
+So I know a little bit about fan fic and how it works within the community.
+The reading provides more details about the concept of “shipping”.
+And this is the first time I know there is an academic term for such phenomenon.
+I do agree that shipping some celebrities will give people a feeling of control.
+And it’s acceptable to keep the shipping in a moderate way.
+I’ve seen some extreme shipping fans that affect celebrities normal life.
+That’s not a good example of shipping fans and I don’t think such fan is good for the whole community.

+The article about conspiracy is also really inspiring.
+Nowadays conspiracy theories are all over the places and gains a lot of attention.
+People like seeing those content and will become more curious about the celebrities even though they don’t know them before.
+So I think this is also the reason why there are so many conspiracy theories now.
+Because this is another way of becoming a celebrity.

 ## Meme
 ![](m1.JPG)